tmdarwen/PhaseVocoder/Documentation/JenkinsSetup.md

 **Setting Up Continuous Integration Jenkins Projects**

 Once you have Jenkins and your build agents setup, creating a new CI job is easy.
 Click "New Item" and give it a name.
-Under "Source Code Management" setup, select "Git" and set the repo to https://github.com/tmdarwen/PhaseVocoder.git and branch to master as shown below.
+Under "Source Code Management" select "Git", set the repo to https://github.com/tmdarwen/PhaseVocoder.git and branch to master as shown below.

 ![Jenkins Source Code Management](Images/JenkinsSourceCodeManagement.png)